-Grey's Anatomy season 19: Release date and how to watch
+Grey's Anatomy season 19: Release date, how to watch and how to catch up

 Who is expected to be cast in Grey's Anatomy season 19?

-A couple of regulars have already been confirmed for Grey's Anatomy season 19, including Ellen Pompeo as Dr Meredith Grey, James Pickens Jr. as Dr Richard Webber and Chandra Wilson as Dr Miranda Bailey.
+A couple of regulars are back for Grey's Anatomy season 19, including Ellen Pompeo as Dr Meredith Grey, James Pickens Jr. as Dr Richard Webber and Chandra Wilson as Dr Miranda Bailey.

-We'd also expect the following to make a return for season 19:
+The following also make a return for season 19:

 - Kelly McCreary as Dr Maggie Pierce